News & Events

 - Category: Uncategorized

 Intro: I have been working this summer to get a group of workers who visit homes to be able to speak and ask and answer questions to clients.
 The class is extremely good because they are exposed to English speakers all the time, but they are hard-pressed in speaking situations.
 Since many of my Spanish students want so much to help their Spanish speaking staff, today’s chat is about ways to help them build confidence that seem obvious, but in the moment, they may be quickly forgotten.

 1.)
 Use the power of the most social staff member for good.
 If you’re lucky enough to have a very social learner who isn’t afraid to try, work with that!
 There are some ways to correct them well that will help them to see what they did not say correctly, and of course, do it with a smile.
-(Don’t be the 7th grade grammar teacher who you may well have hated!)
+(Don’t become the 7th grade grammar teacher who you may well have hated!)